monty1289/web-2022/README.md

 ## Objective of Assignment

-The objective of this assignement is to create a website that show the shills I have learnt throught this simester using html, CSS, Javercript, and EJS.
+The objective of this assignment is to create a website that show the shills I have learnt through this semester using html, CSS, Javascript, and EJS.

 ## Reference site
-The site i have been using as my referance to create my website is Protect sportswear
+The site i have been using as my reference to create my website is Protect sportswear
 ```
 https://www.protest.eu/en/global
 ```